acbarker19/CSW423-Class-Assignments/README.md

 # CSW423 Class Assignments
- A repository containing multiple small projects created in my fourth web design class (CSW423: Interaction Design) at the University of Mount Union.
+ A repository containing multiple small projects created in my fourth web design class (CSW423: Interaction Design) at the University of Mount Union taught by Dr. Blase Cindric.

 Some code is supplied by open source website templates found on the internet and modified by Alec Barker.